Stardog is the world’s leading Enterprise Knowledge Graph platform. But what is a knowledge graph, and why should you want one?

-Plain graph data stores like JanusGraph, CosmosDB,and DSEGraph, which are all lovely systems, are really more like data structure servers than databases.
+Plain graph data stores like TigerGraph or CosmosDB, which are all lovely systems with much to admire, technically, are really more like data structure servers than databases.
 They support graph as a data structure.
 They tightly couple traversal code and the graph itself, with no real abstraction between.
 Their primary operation is traversing that data structure, that is, a graph traversal API.
 Traversal is a universal, but low-level interaction pattern.
 Imagine giving someone directions across the country without using street or highway names or any cardinal directions.

 But a data model is more than a data structure, and a database should support a data model independently of its implementation.
 Actual graph databases—for example, Neo4j, MarkLogic, or GraphDB—support evaluation of an actual query language, an interaction pattern that treats the graph as a data model rather than merely as a data structure.

-In contrast, a Knowledge Graph platform enriches and amplifies graph as a data structure and graph as a data model into something greater than the sum of its parts.
+In contrast, an Enterprise Knowledge Graph platform enriches and amplifies graph as a data structure and graph as a data model into something greater than the sum of its parts.
 And it does this by adding a Knowledge Toolkit to a Graph Database.

 Norvig’s Other Law